|

 Peter Pan story or

-otherwise, but by the time of his involvement with
+otherwise, but by the time he really dug into the screenplay of

-musical formula had been dumped in favor of a regular live-action
+Hook, the musical formula had been dumped in favor of a regular

-eventually bought a strong cast and, mostly, spectacular sets.
-The busy
+Hook eventually bought a strong cast and, mostly, spectacular

-art direction, however, betrayed the film and became one of its
+sets.
+The busy art direction, however, betrayed the film and became one

-weaknesses, as did many of the big-name supporting actors.
-The film
+of its weaknesses, as did many of the big-name supporting actors.
+The

 Spielberg offering, and his seeming loss of enthusiasm somewhere along